eml-bin/portfolio-eml/cv-inspections-system/sqledge/README.md

 > List of my activities in this service
 > * Investigate about SQL Edge product
 > * Read the documentation for the set up
-> * Configure and create the necessary files for the module/service
+> * Create necessary files for configure and deploy module/service

 ### :eight_spoked_asterisk: Notes
 - `azure-pipelines.yml`: is a representation of a CI/CD pipeline for Azure DevOps.